Distributed Hypothesis Testing over a Noisy Channel: Error-exponents Trade-off: Introduction

-In this work, we consider a DHT problem, in which the \textit{observer} communicates to the decision maker over a noisy channel.
+In this work, we consider a DHT problem with two parties, an \textit{observer} and a decision maker, such that the former communicates to the latter over a noisy channel.
 The observer and the decision maker each has access to independent and identically distributed (i.i.d.) samples, denoted by $\mathbf{U}$ and $\mathbf{V}$, respectively.
-Based on the information received from the observer over the noisy channel and its own observations $\mathbf{V}$, the decision maker performs a binary hypothesis test on the joint distribution of $(\mathbf{U},\mathbf{V})$.
-Our goal is to characterize the trade-off between the best achievable exponents of the type I and type II error probabilities.
+Based on the information received from the observer and its own observations $\mathbf{V}$, the decision maker performs a binary hypothesis test on the joint distribution of $(\mathbf{U},\mathbf{V})$.
+Our goal is to characterize the trade-off between the best achievable rate of decay (or exponent) of the type I and type II error probabilities with respect to the sample size.
 We will refer to this problem as \textit{DHT over a noisy channel}, and its special instance with the noisy channel replaced by a rate-limited noiseless channel as \textit{DHT over a noiseless channel}.